-Conagra Brands is a packaged food company that operates predominantly in the United States (over 90% of fiscal 2024 revenue).
+Conagra Brands is a packaged food company that operates predominantly in the United States (91% of fiscal 2025 revenue).
 Most of its revenue comes from frozen food, including brands like Marie Callender’s, Healthy Choice, Banquet, and Birds Eye.
-Conagra also sells snacks, shelf-stable staples, and refrigerated food through brands like Duncan Hines, Hunt’s, Slim Jim, Vlasic, Orville Redenbacher's, Reddi-wip, Wish-Bone, and Chef Boyardee.
-The company primarily sells through the US retail channel, with just 9% of fiscal 2024 revenue coming from international markets and 10% from foodservice.
+Conagra also sells snacks, shelf-stable staples, and refrigerated food through brands like Duncan Hines, Hunt’s, Slim Jim, Vlasic, Orville Redenbacher's, Reddi-wip, and Wish-Bone.
+The company primarily sells through the US retail channel, with just 9% of fiscal 2025 revenue coming from international markets and 9% from foodservice.

 How much the company's debt represents in % in relation to its equity.
 As a market consensus, a value less than or equal to 1 is accepted, above that leverage can end up hurting the final result at some point.